Association of the Churches of Christ in Poland

 We do not see this as arrogance, but the very opposite.
-We are saving that we do not have the right to ask for men’s allegiance to a human organization-but only the right to call upon men to follow God’s blueprint.
+We are saying that we do not have the right to ask for men’s allegiance to a human organization, but have only the right to call upon men to follow God’s blueprint.

 For this reason, we are not interested in man-made creeds, but simply in the New Testament pattern.
-We do not conceive of ourselves as being a denomination –nor as Catholic, Protestant, or Jewish — but simply as members of the church which Jesus established and for which he died.
+We do not conceive of ourselves as being a denomination either Catholic, Protestant, or Jewish, but simply as members of the church which Jesus established and for which he died.

 And that, incidentally, is why we wear his name.
 The term “church of Christ” is not used as a denominational designation, but rather as a descriptive term indicating that the church belongs to Christ.

-We recognize our own personal shortcomings and weaknesses–and this is all the more reason for wanting to carefully follow the all-sufficient and perfect plan God has for the church.
+We recognize our own personal shortcomings and weaknesses and this is all the more the reason for wanting to carefully follow the all-sufficient and perfect plan God has for the church.

 Unity Based Upon The Bible